1967 Oregon State Beavers football team: Arizona State

 In 102 F heat, Andros summed up the playing conditions by saying, "It's hot as hell."
 Arizona State caught the first break, recovering an Oregon State fumble at the Beaver 20.
 Oregon State's Mike Groff ended the threat by intercepting Ed Roseborough at the Beaver 15.
 Six plays later, Steve Preece dove in the end zone for a 7–0 lead.
 The Sun Devils responded by driving 63 yards for a touchdown of their own but missed the extra point.
-Late in the second quarter, Oregon State's Don Summers ran in from one-yard and Mike Haggard's extra point split the uprights.
+Late in the second quarter, Oregon State's Don Summers ran in from one yard and Mike Haggard's extra point split the uprights.
 The Beavers went into the locker room up 14–6.

 In the first four minutes of the second half, Oregon State extended the lead on Preece's six-yard touchdown, but Haggard's extra point was blocked.
 In the third quarter, Arizona State benched Roseborough in favor of Rick Shaw.
 Shaw led the Sun Devils on a 47-yard drive and hit J. D. Hill for a two-point conversion to pull within six.
 Midway through the fourth quarter, Preece ran in for his third touchdown of the game.
 Arizona State countered with a late touchdown to make the score a more-respectable 27–21 but never seriously threatened after that.
-The Sun Devils went 8–1 the rest of the way, only losing by two to undefeated Wyoming, which finished #6 in the AP Poll, one spot in front of the Beavers.
+The Sun Devils went 8–1 the rest of the way, only losing by two to undefeated Wyoming, which finished No. 6 in the AP poll, one spot in front of the Beavers.

 Iowa

-In the seventeen seasons from 1956–1972, Oregon State and Iowa played 12 times, more times than Oregon State played conference opponents California and UCLA in the same period.
+In the seventeen seasons from 1956 to 1972, Oregon State and Iowa played 12 times, more times than Oregon State played conference opponents California and UCLA in the same period.
 The Hawkeyes won the first five meetings, but the Beavers won the sixth 17–3 in 1966.
 In the first seven minutes, Oregon State built a 14–0 lead.
 Steve Preece scored the first, running untouched into the end zone from 35 yards out.
 Billy Main scored the second by dragging two defenders into the end zone.
 Main tacked on a second touchdown from 40 yards out later in the quarter.
 The Beavers had a chance to add another first-quarter touchdown but fumbled at the one.
-Oregon State got the ball back at their own six, and drove 94 yards on 11 plays.
+Oregon State got the ball back at their own six and drove 94 yards on 11 plays.
 Bill Enyart's two-yard second quarter plunge put the Beavers up 28–0.
 Mike Haggard tacked on a 27-yard field goal for a 31–0 halftime lead.
 Iowa managed to outscore Oregon State 18–7 in the second half, although the Hawkeyes' final touchdown came with three seconds left.
 The nine-game winning streak remains the Beavers longest since 1962–1963.